h2non/pook/README.rst

 ``pook`` was heavily inspired in `gock`_, its equivalent package for `Go`_.

 **Note**: still beta quality library please.
-Some features, more examples and better test coverage is still pending.
+Additional features, more examples and better test coverage are still pending.

 Features